H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 > Figure 2.5.
 The four-database architecture that operationalizes the GBIM belief model.
 Arrows show the primary data flow: spatial beliefs are embedded into ChromaDB for semantic retrieval; landowner beliefs bypass ChromaDB and are accessed via direct SQL aggregation through `gbim_query_router`.

-The key architectural distinction — which this chapter establishes at the theoretical level and which Chapters 6 and 7 implement operationally — is between **vector-based projection** (ChromaDB, appropriate for semantic similarity over unstructured or semi-structured belief content) and **relational projection** (SQL aggregation over `mvw_gbim_landowner_spatial`, appropriate for structured ownership queries with deterministic answers).
+The key architectural distinction is between **vector-based projection** (ChromaDB, appropriate for semantic similarity over unstructured or semi-structured belief content) and **relational projection** (SQL aggregation over `mvw_gbim_landowner_spatial`, appropriate for structured ownership queries with deterministic answers).
 Both are Hilbert-space projections in the conceptual model.
 They differ in implementation because the geometry of the relevant subspace differs: semantic similarity is naturally suited to vector nearest-neighbor operations; ownership aggregation is naturally suited to exact relational grouping and summation.

 A belief that refers to a place is fully represented only when all four layers are coherently linked:

 1. A GBIM belief record in `gbimbeliefnormalized` with all nine axes populated.
 2. A ChromaDB embedding of that belief's nine-axis text representation in the appropriate collection (or, for landowner beliefs, a row in `mvw_gbim_landowner_spatial`).
 3. A spatial feature in `msjarvisgis` PostGIS tables linked by `source_table` and `source_pk`.